 The people at the auction were gracious and welcoming, they invited us to have coffee and cookies with them.
 My boys got busy munching on cookies.
 “Oh! they are so cute”, many ladies cooed over them, as they sat there with a cookie each, in their hands and crumbs all over their faces and clothes.
 Everyone sort of knew us from having seen our picture in the newspaper, after all a new family moving into town or a nearby town, was a nothing short of an event.
 An article along with the family picture had been splashed on the front page of the weekly newspaper.

-Next, up on display was this beautiful, cheerful looking yellow quilt that had a bright and a sunny disposition.
+Next, up on display was this beautiful, cheerful looking, yellow quilt that had a bright and a sunny disposition.
 It reminded me of warmth and sunshine that I was craving for, that dark winter night.
 I decided I wanted it.
 My husband liked it too.
 He raised his hand to bid on it, nobody else countered, so it was ours.
-Then we bid on another one, for no particular reason, it was a crazy quilt – an assortment of random squares in different shades of blue and we got it rightaway too.
+Then we bid on another one, for no particular reason, it was a crazy quilt – an assortment of random squares in different shades of blue and we got that one too.

 It also holds the memory of a very special friend who visited us when we moved away from this town.
 She stayed in our guest room and this quilt was in her room at that time.
-She had put on her glasses and examined the quilt carefully to find some pieces get lose and stitches getting undone.
+She had put on her glasses and examined the quilt carefully to find some loose pieces with unraveled stitches.
 She asked for a needle and thread, to sew them up.
 When I resisted, she said, “ Oh! it will give me something to do, I have stitched doll’s clothes before, but never a quilt.”
 She deftly sewed the little pieces back together, adding a touch of embroidery of her own.
 It made her happy.

 After the many moves, I have no idea where the stuffed black cats are?
 But I still have the bright, sunny yellow quilt that lays on my couch.
 One look at it and all the memories come flooding through.